Thirteen years of dumpster diving

 8. Be good, do good, be kind, be compassionate: Swami Sivananda was a great Hindu spiritual teacher who shared this easy to live by message.
 We do this work because it matters.
 How we interact with our clients, attendees, volunteers, and vendors also matters.
 Elysium is service in action and our team is comprised of people who want to make a difference and have a fun and caring attitude.

 9. Measuring Results: As the saying goes, you can’t manage what you don’t measure.
 How else are you supposed to know how much you have accomplished and where you can improve unless success is defined and tracked?
 We use resource recovery rates and waste generated per person as our primary metrics for waste reduction.
+We have other tools in place for measuring your carbon footprint, sustainable food, and stakeholder engagement.

 10.Sustainable Events is a Team Effort: Strategy doesn’t mean much if it’s not backed up by engagement with attendees, volunteers, vendors, sponsors, etc. Sometimes that means an appealing campaign, well thought out policies, or enthusiastic staff to enliven others about your efforts.
 We look at the whole scope of where buy-in is needed and where sustainable behaviors can be activated.